 A working holiday provides the chance to do something different.
 Ever wanted to live on a ranch in Australia?
 Or how about pick kiwis in New Zealand?
 Work with a mountain view at a ski resort in Canada?

 Maybe you want to work in a bar, but not as a career.
 Well, you can, and the best part is that you never have to do it again if you don’t want to.
 This is a temporary one-of-a-kind experience with no long-term obligations.

 Working holidays: The basics

 *A working holiday is an extended trip (enabled by a working holiday visa) for the purposes of both work and travel.

 Australia, New Zealand and Canada are the most popular working holiday destinations for British citizens.
 Under the reciprocal working holiday schemes, Brits aged 18-30 can live in each country for up to two years (with some conditions).

-For Canada, I wrote an eBook called the ‘Ultimate Guide to a Working Holiday in Canada.’
+For Canada, I have an eBook called the ‘Ultimate Guide to a Working Holiday in Canada.’
 It offers the best start to your working holiday in Canada you can get!